yellowduk/antidol/README.md

 > 💡 Not everything must be built.
 We experiment, test interest, and keep it simple.
-> 🧪 *Note: The first four items have been built using Google AI Studio’s Vibe Coding.
+> 🧪 Note: The first four items have been built using Google AI Studio’s Vibe Coding.
 > They are currently in **testing & deployment prep**.*

+---
+## 📆 Development Link

+> Website untuk mempermudah pembuatan poster dan mendukung penyebaran poster: https://github.com/yellowduk/campaign_web

 ---